usnistgov/NIST-Tech-Pubs/xml/readme.txt

 File List
-   A. Filename: allrecords_june032020.xml
+   A. Filename: allrecords_june232020.xml
       Short description: Metadata deposited with Crossref for all final NIST Technical Series publications with public Digital Object Identifiers.
 Schema is adapted from the XSD schema for CrossRef XML based queries (3.0).

-   B. Filename: DOIMETADATA_MASTER.txt
+   B. Filename: NIST_Tech_Pubs_all.txt
       Short description: Metadata deposited wtih CrossRef for all final NIST Technical publications with public Digital Object Identifiers.
 Transformed from XML to TXT using a vertical bar (|) as a delimiter.

-Relationship between files: allrecords_may022020.xml was transformed to DOIMETADATA_MASTER.txt using an XSLT that pulled the following fields into a text-based format:
+Relationship between files: allrecords_june232020.xml was transformed to NIST_Tech_Pubs_all.txt using an XSLT that pulled the following fields into a text-based format:

 DOI Created|DOI Last Updated|Series|Report Number|Year Published|Month Published|Title|Authors|OU|DOI|URL